-JustServicesGroup.com found that people in London have the lowest boiler ratings overall with 18% having a 78-83% boiler and 14% having a 74-78% boiler.
+The research revealed that people in London have the lowest boiler ratings overall; only 18% have a 78-83% boiler and 14% having a 74-78% boiler.

-In contrast, people in the North East and Yorkshire have the most efficient boiler ratings.
+In contrast, those in the North East and Yorkshire have the most efficient boiler ratings.
 19% of them have a boiler rating of 90% and above.

 What about boiler services and repairs?

-The living cost crisis has pushed many people into making cutbacks.
-JustServicesGroup.com have found that 46% have put off boiler service, repair or replacement because of the current cost of living crisis.
+The cost of living crisis has pushed many people into making cutbacks.
+We found that around half (46%) have put off boiler service, repair or replacement because of high energy and living costs.